dutchie027/teli-php/README.md

 - The functions are stubbed out for full feature set of Teli's API, but my main focus ATM is SMS/MMS and Account Management

+## Contributing

+If you're having problems, spot a bug, or have a feature suggestion, [file an issue](https://github.com/dutchie027/teli-php/issues).
+If you want, feel free to fork the package and make a pull request.
+This is a work in progresss as I get more info and further test the API.